 HTH Worldwide is the SUNY provider of international health insurance for study abroad students.
 HTH has a wide network of health care providers in locations around the world.
 Visiting one of these providers will require you to pay nothing out of pocket for medical care abroad.
-If you recieve medical care outside of the HTH-network, you can submit a reiumbursement form to HTH.
+If you receive medical care outside of the HTH-network, you can submit a reimbursement form to HTH.

-Both HTH Worldwide and MEDEX cover the student only for the duration of the overseas program unless you request to extend it through the Cortland’s Registrar’s Office.
-You will be billed by the Cortland Registrar’s Office for the length of coverage you have selected.
+HTH Worldwide covers the student only for the duration of the overseas program unless you request to extend it through the International Programs Office.
+You will be billed by the International Programs Office for the length of coverage you have selected.

 Students covered under HTH are only expected to pay their medical expenses in person when visiting an out of network medical provider.
 To ensure that you are visiting an in-network HTH medical provider, call HTH to have them schedule your medical appointment with an in-network doctor or hospital.
 In-network doctors and hospitals are also available online at HTHStudents.com, but please make every effort to call HTH to set-up your medical visits.
 Of course, in the event of a medical emergency, proceed directly to the nearest doctor or hospital.